yiting-tsai/yiting-web-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-Yi-Ting Clara Tsai graduated with Master in Natural Language Processing(NLP) at Institut des sciences du Digital, Management & Cognition (IDMC) of the Université de Lorraine in the year of 2020.
-Her interest topics include Text Mining, Argument Mining and Ontology with an emphasis on Business, Politics and eHealth.
+Yi-Ting Clara Tsai graduated Magna Cum Laude with Master in Natural Language Processing(NLP) from Institut des sciences du Digital, Management & Cognition (IDMC) of the Université de Lorraine in the year of 2020.
+Her interest topics include Text Mining, Argument Mining and Ontology with an emphasis on the domain of Business, Politics and eHealth.

 Proficient in Python and NLP/data science frameworks (Tensorflow, Keras, Trax, Pytorch, SpaCy, HuggingFace, Numpy, Scikit-learn, etc); actively learning Java/Scala and Spark Framework.
 Also, she spends her free time on learning new techs, such as Cloud-Scale Machine Learning with Google Cloud Platform and Generative Adversarial Networks GANs.